 We have received the tradition not to solicit donations, and are not supported by Church institutions.
 To the best of our ability, we support ourselves by our own work, producing icons, incense, and so forth, which are sold either at the monastery or by mail order to churches and individuals throughout the world.

 Hospitality and monasticism have always been inseparable.
 Visitors may attend the church services and have a tour of the monastery, including the workshops and the grounds.
 With the abbot’s blessing, it is possible for men who desire an overnight visit at the monastery to make use of one of our two large guest rooms.
-Women who wish to make a monastic retreat are directed to our nearby sister community, Holy Nativity Convent, which also has guest rooms for receiving pilgrims.

 We appreciate your interest.
 There are many excellent books available in English that deal with monasticism.
 A catalog of books on monasticism and many other spiritual subjects is available fromSt Nectarios Press